-ISO/IWA 49 Guidelines for Barnahus, a child friendly multidisciplinary and interagency response model for abused children
+ISO/IWA 49 Child-friendly multidisciplinary and interagency response services for children who are victims of violence

 Barnahus (e.
 Childrens House) model is a child-friendly multidisciplinary and interagency response model for the investigation and treatment of child abuse.
 It provides a wholistic framework to ensure child-friendly and safe environment for children where relevant services are brought together under one roof for the purposes of providing the child a coordinated and effective response and for preventing re-traumatization during investigation and court proceedings.